MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/bulk-download-upload.md

 8. The download file is compressed in zip format, so you must unzip the file to access the data.
 For information about the schema used for the download file, see [Bulk File Schema](../bulk-service/bulk-file-schema.md).

-### Download Best Practices
+### <a name="downloadbestpractices"></a>Download Best Practices
+Please adhere to the best practices to ensure fair usage for yourself and all Bing Ads clients.

+> [!IMPORTANT]
+> Whereas exact concurrent download and upload limits are subject to change, the number of pending requests that you have submitted is limited.
+If you observe the 4204 BulkServiceNoMoreCallsPermittedForTheTimePeriod error, you can resubmit your request after waiting up to 15 minutes depending on the frequency and size of the requests that you submitted.
+For more information see [Bulk API Throttling](services-protocol.md#throttling-bulk).

 -   Request only those bulk download entities that you require.

-    > [!IMPORTANT]
-    > New record types (rows) and fields (columns) may be added anytime, and you should not depend on record or field order in the bulk download or bulk upload results file.
+New record types (rows) and fields (columns) may be added anytime, and you should not depend on record or field order in the bulk download or bulk upload results file.

 -   Perform a full download one time only.
 Thereafter, perform delta downloads.
 Set the *LastSyncTimeInUTC* to the time stamp of the last download.
 The download file contains the time stamp of the download in the *SyncTime* column of the *Account* record.
 There is no advantage to performing a full download every time and it decreases everyone's performance including yours.